If someone is in danger/ being hurt right now, please call the police in your country immediately.

 - dismissing, suspending or transferring a Hagar Australia person;

 - ending a contract, relationship or visit to a project;

 - if someone has committed a crime, Hagar Australia will report it to the police in Australia or overseas.

 Feedback & Complaints

 We welcome feedback or complaints about Hagar Australia, its work and/ or people.
-If you would like to tell us something about any of these areas, please select ‘Feedback/ Complaints’ from the drop-down menu below.
+If you would like to tell us something about any of these areas, please select ‘Feedback/ Complaints’ from the list below.

 Google Chrome can help you translate our webpages.
 Please report in the language you are most comfortable using.
 Google Translate can help if you wish to make a report in English.

 - Feedback/ Complaints: This form is for anyone outside of Hagar Australia to tell us what they like, don’t like and/ or how we could improve.
 This might be about our organisation, partners, work or anything else.
 This form can also be used to report an incident that doesn’t fall into any of the categories below.